 Not all of the information below will apply to all retirees.
-Some information is only applicable to Official Retirees of Grand Valley State University.
+There are certain benefits that are only available to Official Retirees of Grand Valley State University.
 An Official Retiree is a benefit eligible faculty/staff member who was hired prior to January 1, 2014 and whose years of service at GVSU and age total a minimum of 75 at the time of retirement.
-Affiliate and Visiting Faculty are not eligible for Official Retiree status.
+Affiliate Faculty are not eligible for the medical related benefits.
+Visiting Faculty are not eligible for Official Retiree status.
 Considerations that are only applicable to Official Retirees are clearly stated as such.

 1-3 Years Before Retirement

 - Make sure you can locate your birth certificate, Social Security card, and marriage license.
 If you can not locate your copies order new ones.
 You will need these documents when you apply for Social Security retirement benefits.